Just1truc/Argos/README.md

 ### Manually

-This trojan is pretty annoying right?
-So let's remove it from your computer !
 To do so, you just need to first execute this command to get rid of the cronjob :
 ```bash
 crontab -r